Victoria International Airport: History

 The airport started in 1939 as a grass strip, and was used as a military training airfield.
-During the early part of WWII (1940 - 1941), the airfield was used as Royal Air Force Station Patricia Bay, for training personnel for basic flying training, preparatory to returning them to the UK.
+During the early part of World War II (1940–1941), the airfield was used as Royal Air Force Station Patricia Bay, providing basic flight training for Royal Air Force pilots preparatory to returning them to the UK.

-In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Patricia Bay, British Columbia at 48°39′N 123°26′W with a variation of 24 degrees east and elevation of 25 ft.
+In approximately 1942 the aerodrome became a Royal Canadian Air Force (RCAF) installation listed as RCAF Aerodrome - Patricia Bay, British Columbia at 48°39′N 123°26′W with a variation of 24 degrees east and elevation of 25 ft.
 The aerodrome was listed with three runways as follows:

 The airport is located beside Patricia Bay, which, due to the prevalence of flying boats at the time, proved to be an excellent location.
 The Department of Transport took over the airport in 1948.
 It was then called Victoria (Patricia Bay) Airport, and many locals still refer to it as the "Pat Bay Airport".
 Trans-Canada Airlines (later Air Canada) began regular service in 1943.

-The last Royal Canadian Air Force (RCAF) unit left the airport in 1952.
-In the late 1980s the RCAF returned to the property when 443 Helicopter Squadron began operating CH-124 Sea King ship-borne anti-submarine helicopters from Victoria International Airport.
-The RCAF refers to 443 Squadron operations at the airport as the Patricia Bay Heliport.

 In 1959, the airport was renamed the "Victoria International Airport".

+The last RCAF unit left the airport in 1952.
+In July 1989, Canadian Forces Air Command returned to Victoria International Airport when HS 443 Squadron, which operated CH-124 Sea King ship-borne anti-submarine warfare (ASW) helicopters, was relocated from CFB Shearwater to better support Canadian Forces Maritime Command operations in the Pacific.
+In 1995, the squadron was redesignated as 443 Maritime Helicopter Squadron.

 In 1997, as part of a broad scale restructuring of airports across Canada, Transport Canada (formerly the Department of Transport), gave operational control of the airport to the Victoria Airport Authority.

 In 2000, the Victoria Airport Authority began the process of renovating and expanding the terminal to meet passenger needs.
-In 2002, the new "airside hold room" and the new "arrivals rotunda" were rebuilt.
-By 2005, the new "departures area" was completed.
+In 2002, the new airside hold room and the new arrivals rotunda were rebuilt.
+By 2005, the new departures area was completed.